 RLF Component and Criteria Marks

 Temporal Progression

 Recall relevant information from memory.
 Organize information, including temporal progression of events. /1 /2

 Important Aspects of the Experience

-Distinguish the important parts of the experience.
+Differentiate and distinguish important parts of the experience.
 Summarize the main points and key themes. /2 /1

 Connection to Academic Theory

-Detect correspondences between concepts from theory and from experience.
-Abstract relevant features from theory and practice and note the relationships between them with proper referencing of information. /1 /2
+Compare concepts from theory and from experience.
+Infer by abstracting concepts or principles evident in both theory and practice. /2 /1

 Relating to Other Contexts/ Drawing Connections

-Compare ideas and/or events and detect similarities and/or differences Distinguish relevant aspects relating the ideas and/or events.
-Provide one or more specific example of the general concept or principle from another situation. /2 /2 /2
+Provide one or more specific example of the general concept or principle from another situation.
+Differentiate and distinguish relevant aspects relating the ideas and/or events.
+Compare ideas and/or events and detect similarities and/or differences. /2 /2 /2

 Personal Thoughts and Feelings

-Analyze personal points of view, biases, values, and/or intentions.
-Organize personal thoughts and/or feelings within the context of the learning experience.
-Summarize the main points and key themes identified. /2 /2 /2
+Attribute the point of view, biases, values, and/or intentions that underlie the personal thought or feeling.
+Organize the information within the reflection.
+Summarize the information, including how it is relevant to one's own learning. /2 /2 /2

 Cause-and-Effect Relationships

-Distinguish relevant aspects of the experience.
-Construct and use a cause-and-effect model, including the impacts of changing one part in the system.
-Judge the outcome of the relationship, based on personal criteria and standards. /2 /2 /2
+Differentiate and distinguish the important parts of the experience.
+Explain by constructing a cause-and-effect model, including major parts in the system.
+Critique or judge the outcome of the relationship, based on personal criteria and standards. /2 /2 /2

 Other Possible Responses

-Distinguish the issue being addressed.
-Provide alternative responses to addressing the issue.
-Judge the expected outcome(s) based on personal criteria and standards. /2 /2 /2
+Differentiate and distinguish the issue being addressed.
+Generate an alternative response that meets personal criteria.
+Critique or judged the possible outcome of the response. /2 /2 /2

 Planning and Future Practices

-Present one or more possible solutions and or next steps.
-Provide evidence of planning with attention to detail.
-Present possible benefits and/or challenges including how challenges could be overcome /2 /2 /2
+Generate ideas for solutions and/or future practices.
+Develop a plan for solving the problem and/or to continue the learning process.
+Check for possible benefits and/or challenges including how challenges could be overcome. /2 /2 /2

 Total /39

-Comments:
+Commontos